The Common Lisp Cookbook – Web development

 }

 Note that on the proxy_pass directive: proxy_pass http://1.2.3.4:8001/; we are using our server’s public IP address.
-Oten, your Lisp webserver such as Hunchentoot directly listens on it.
+Often, your Lisp webserver such as Hunchentoot directly listens on it.
 You might want, for security reasons, to run the Lisp app on localhost.

 Reload nginx (send the “reload” signal):